wayneagl/playbook/protocols/ruby-evaluation-test/README.md

 E    | Immediate

 ## Termination
-Futureworkz will only keep rank A and B coders.
+Agilelab will only keep rank A and B coders.

 Rank C coders who did not improve to rank B after 6 tests will be considered for termination.
 Rank D coders who did not improve to rank C after 2 tests will be considered for termination.
 Rank E coders will be considered for termination immediately.

 ## Passing the Test
-Futureworkz wants as many coders to pass the test as possible without compromising the integrity of the test.
+Agilelab wants as many coders to pass the test as possible without compromising the integrity of the test.

 A Ruby evaluation test is generally 80% fundamentals and 20% critical thinking.
 As long as you have a strong foundation in fundamentals, you will be able to pass the test and even aim for an A grade.
 Hence, you should focus on improving your fundamentals.